There’s no turning back now guys. It’s been 8 months since I stopped dying my hair and I’m like really gray now.

 And while I’m on the topic of texture, why is it that when hair goes gray, the texture goes berserk too!?
 I have some strands of hair that are breaking off at the corner of chemically treated hair meets gray newbie and these 4 inch rogues insist on standing straight up like a soldier at attention on his last day at boot camp.
 Why!?

 A hair oil might be helpful for some.
 It won’t solve the problem but it will help.
 The whole key to success here is not using too much oil.
 Less is more when it comes to hair oil friends.
 Less is more.
-Then also tend to set my hair daily with this hairspray which really helps lay down the rogues.
+Then also tend to set my hair daily with which really helps lay down the rogues.

 Be sure to check out how I currently style my hair (both curly and straight).